schlerp/pyctrace/README.md

 - Start time
 - End time

-### Infection Vector (EDGE/Relationship)
+### Transmission (EDGE/Relationship)

-An Infection Vector relationship is a person to person relationship.
-This represents a confirmed infection vector from one person to another.
+An Transmission relationship is a person to person relationship.
+This represents a confirmed Transmission from one person to another.
 These are identified when a given person was infected, and have passed their infection onto another person.
-These are identified from other types of relationship and are generally not required in actual contect tracing but serve as a very useful relationship when reporting on vectors of infection through the community.
+These are identified from other types of relationship and are generally not required in actual contact tracing but serve as a very useful relationship when reporting on vectors of infection through the community.

 ### Attributes